fabiofumarola/demystifying-ai/readme.md

 # Why Neural Networks

-This repository contains all the supporting material for the talk [Cosa Sono queste reti neurali](https://www.facebook.com/pg/sprintlab.it/photos/?tab=album&album_id=187572655263469).
+This repository contains all the supporting material for the talk made at [Apache Spark and More Milano](https://www.meetup.com/Spark-More-Milano/)
 The slides are interactive and can be run during the presentation.

 ## Setup